engenomics/deprecated-wernberg/README.md

 # wernberg
-A test of Wernberg compression and visualization.
+A test of Wernberg -compression and- visualization.

 ## what it does so far
 * Takes a genome